nasa/trick/docs/documentation/building_a_simulation/Trickified-Project-Libraries.md

     trickified/
         S_source.hh
         <b>trickified.o
+        python
         build/
-        python/</b></pre>
+        trick/</b></pre>

-`trickified.o` contains all of the `io_*.cpp` and `py_*.cpp` code.
+`trickified.o` contains all of the compiled `io_*.cpp` and `*_py.cpp` code.
 The name is configurable via the `TRICKIFY_OBJECT_NAME` variable, which can include directories, which will automatically be created if necessary. `build` contains a lot of ICG and SWIG artifacts.
-You can't change its name or location at this time, but it's useful to keep around as it will allow you to rebuild only the parts of the project that change in the future. `python` includes a bunch of crazily-named Python modules which serve as the input file interface to the content of the header files.
-You can configure its location via the `TRICKIFY_PYTHON_DIR` variable.
-Directories will be automatically created as needed.
+You can't change its name or location at this time, but it's useful to keep around as it will allow you to rebuild only the parts of the project that change in the future, and sims that build against your project will need the `*_py.i` files within. `trick` includes a bunch of crazily-named Python modules which serve as the input file interface to the content of the header files.
+Those modules are compiled and zipped into `python`.
+The zip file name is configurable via the `TRICKIFY_PYTHON_DIR` variable, which can include directories, which will automatically be created if necessary.

 Your Trickified library can be produced in three different formats based on the value of `TRICKIFY_BUILD_TYPE`:
 1. `STATIC` (.a)